knight-dev/GenEpiLAC2025/course_modules_2025/Assembly_method_comparison/Assembly_method_comparison.md

 <br>

 ## Backup for long reads
-In the event that the long read Dragonflye assemblies fail to work, we have prepared files ahead of time.
+Since Dragonflye is not running on the VM this year, we will use files generated from last year's course instead.

 ### Copy preprepared assemblies